Master of Education (Languages Education) (Progressive level entry)

 Graduates are suitable for careers in a variety of positions ranging from work as teachers in school classrooms, school coordinators and principals, curriculum and policy advisers in departments of education, and as advisers to government and other policy makers.

-applicants must normally hold a bachelor degree or equivalent qualification in Education, Teaching or in a closely related discipline; or hold an approved bachelor degree or equivalent qualification in any discipline and hold a Graduate Certificate in Education from Flinders University or equivalent qualification.
+Applicants must normally hold a bachelor degree or equivalent qualification in education, teaching or in a closely related discipline; or hold an approved bachelor degree or equivalent qualification in any discipline and hold a Graduate Certificate in Education from Flinders University or equivalent qualification and must either:

-All applicants and must either (a) have completed a minor sequence of four topics in any foreign language (including TESOL) in first and second/third year level over a minimum of two years' of full-time equivalent higher education study or (b) have one years' full-time equivalent teaching experience in any foreign language in a school or approved institution by the commencement date of the course.
+- have completed a minor sequence of four subjects in any foreign language (including TESOL) in first and second/third year level over a minimum of two years' of full-time equivalent higher education study, or;

 This degree is intended for practising language teachers (including ethnic school teachers), language education coordinators and others who are interested in furthering their education in the field of languages education.